Presidents Cup Competition

 The away team will provide the "stick on" roster portion using the same process as the home team used on the Game Report form.
 This Report form will be presented to the referee.

 Each team must present for inspection by the referee a copy of its approved VYSA league roster and US Youth Soccer Player Passes.
 The referee must check the US Youth Soccer Player Passes against (1) the players, (2) the Game Report form, and (3) the league roster.
 The referee will verify each player’s identity and verify consistency of the documents.
 Checking passes, players and rosters MAY NOT be waived by the referee or the coaches.
 The referee may prohibit the participation of a player whose identity cannot be verified or whose documents are inconsistent or improper.
 If checking of the league roster and passes against each player is not done, the coaches of both teams will be considered to be at fault.
 This may be grounds for a hearing on the validity of the game.

 The league roster and the US Youth Soccer player passes must be available during the entire Cup match.
 They must be made available on request of the referee or a Presidents Cup official.

 Games must start when scheduled except:

-A fifteen (15) minute grace period is given to each team which cannot field eleven (11) players at game time.
+A fifteen (15) minute grace period is given to each U13-U17 team which cannot field eleven (11) players at game time and U12 teams that can’t field 8 players at game time.
 After fifteen (15) minutes, the game will start provided that the team has at least seven (7) players.
 If less than seven (7) players are present at the end of the grace period, the team forfeits with no right of appeal and the forfeit fee will apply.

 These two 15 minute grace periods will run concurrently and the game will start or be a forfeit no later than 15 minutes from the official scheduled game time.